Joey Fimmano

 Joey Fimmano is an Australian musician and entertainer.

 Career

 Joey Fimmano was just four when his grandfather inspired him to pick up the piano accordion for the first time.

 Fimmano's career began in 1978 where he appeared on Young Talent Time.
 From there, Fimmano went on to be a regular on TV daytime shows during the 1980s and 90s.

+Joey now has a show named ‘Music Of The Night’, which tours around Australia ever since 2017.
+His son, Luca Fimmano, sometimes plays drums in the show.